CriminalInjuriesCompensationAuthority/kofax-scanning-processor/README.md

 Use `npm run test` to run the function handler locally.

 The lambda function polls the queue that was created, so in order for it to pick up anything to process, ensure it contains a valid message.
-A message can be sent using `make send-message` once the queue has been created.
+A message can be sent using `make upload-to-bucket` once the queue has been created.

 # Test